 “Amy, you know it isn’t over.” he whispered softly.

 “I know, I know,” she said through her tears.
 “But it still hurts.
 She was right here, Rory.
 She was right here and she never got to see her parents and now she’s stuck with Kovarian again.”
 “It’s okay,” Rory cooed, feeling the sting of tears leak down his face.
 He shuddered, and took a deep breath.
 He had to be strong.
 Not just for his wife, but for the three children that had just had their best friend cruelly snatched away from them.
 “Come on, let’s go inside.”

-He helped his wife inside the open doors of the TARDIS, but the trio lingered behind.
-They looked at the arm of the Silent that still hung out.
-Left for dead.
+He helped his wife through the open doors of the TARDIS, but the trio lingered behind.
+They looked at the arm of the Silent that still hung out, left for dead.
 Kovarian really was ruthless.